DeryaOkulda2012/surfs_up/README.md

 - June avg temp - 74.9°F / December avg temp - 71.0°F
 - Similar averages indicate the temperatures in Oahu stay relatively steady in the 70's year round

+- June (75th percentile) - 77°F / December (75th percentile) - 74°F
+- 75 percent of the time the temperature is in the mid to upper 70's, regardless of whether it is June or December.

 - June min temp - 64.0°F / December min temp - 56.0°F
 - June's lows still provide good surfing and ice cream weather as December's lows could show less opportunities for both surfing and ice cream

-- June 75th percentile - 77°F / December 75th percentile - 74°F
-- Indicates 75% of the time the temperature is in the middle to upper 70's

-## Analysis

-As seen in figures below for temperature and precipitation.
-As Hawaii has temp same whole year so its hard to point out difference Number of data points are more in June than December.

 - Mean temperature/precipitation for all the years from 2010 to 2017 is almost same for both December and June.
 - Maximum temperature is for both month of December and June is between 70-75 degrees.